jeanbza/git-swift-todo-tutorial/README.md

 1. On the canvas, Control-drag from the 'Cancel' button to the Exit item right above (the right item of the three squares above <reword>)
 1. Choose unwindToList: from the shortcut menu
 1. Do the same for the 'Done' button
+1. Checkpoint: Hit the run button on the top left of xCode - when you navigate over to Add a todo, your cancel and done buttons should pop you back over to Todo list (your table view)

 *WHAT YOU HAVE TO DO BECAUSE XCODE 6 IS BROKEN*